OfficeDev/office-js-docs-pr/docs/quickstarts/outlook-quickstart.md

 ### Explore the project

-The add-in project that you've created with the Yeoman generator contains sample code for a very basic task pane add-in.
+The Yeoman generator creates a project in a folder with the project name that you chose.
+The project contains sample code for a very basic task pane add-in.
+The following are the most important files.

-- The **./manifest.xml** file in the root directory of the project defines the settings and capabilities of the add-in.
+- The **./manifest.json** or **./manifest.xml** file in the root directory of the project defines the settings and capabilities of the add-in.
 - The **./src/taskpane/taskpane.html** file contains the HTML markup for the task pane.
 - The **./src/taskpane/taskpane.css** file contains the CSS that's applied to content in the task pane.
 - The **./src/taskpane/taskpane.js** file contains the Office JavaScript API code that facilitates interaction between the task pane and Outlook.